godot-escoria/escoria-docs/contributing/how_to_contribute.rst

 Feature requests
 ----------------

-Sure.
-We're always open to new ideas.
+Sure!
+We're always open to new ideas!
 Please make sure you talk to our community in the Discord support channel first.
 Maybe somebody else already thought about the same thing and found a solution!

 .. image:: https://img.shields.io/discord/884336424780984330.svg?label=Join%20our%20Discord&logo=Discord&colorB=7289da&style=for-the-badge
    :target: https://discord.com/invite/jMxJjuBY5Z

-If not, please add a new feature request in the `Escoria issue tracker`_.
+If not, please feel free to add a new feature request in the `Escoria issue tracker`_.

 Please note that we're developing Escoria in our free time and can't always implement new features as fast as we would like to.
 We will usually add a